26-AMoore/balatro-daily/README.md

 - Website

 ## Credits
-Thank you to the Saturn Mod, which a lot of this mod (expecially lovely injections) was built based on Thank you to anyone who playtested this mod
+Thank you to the [Saturn Mod](https://github.com/OceanRamen/Saturn), which a lot of this mod (expecially lovely injections) was built based on
+Thank you to anyone who playtested this mod
-Thank you to the Balatro modding discord server for answering any questions
+Thank you to the [Steammodded Discord Server](https://discord.gg/jbKweaeD) for answering any questions

 ## Final Note
 This is my first ever Balatro mod, and my first large lua project.
 Hopefully the code isent that bad (sorry in advance)